-Let your hunger have a heart and dine at Romdeng (St. 174).
+Let your hunger have a heart and dine at Romdeng on St. 174.
 Run by NGO Friends International, who train disadvantaged young people in catering, the food is cooked by trainee chefs and served by young waiters in training.
 The food ranges from almost forgotten recipes from the provinces to contemporary creative cuisine that will leave you craving for more.

-Dot Grill: Lounge (St.144) truly sizzles with the best of traditional Khmer grilled meats, prepared and served on large skewers.
-The menu also includes many international all-time favorites.
-Their focus on quality meats and lengthy marination sets them apart from the rest.
+Dot Grill: Lounge on St.144 truly sizzles with the best of traditional Khmer grilled meats, prepared and served on large skewers.
+The menu also includes many international all-time favorites, with a focus on quality meats and lengthy marination.